iris-xia-2020/serum-academy/content/_index.en.md

 The goal of **Serum Academy** is to teach people how to use Serum ecosystem and build projects on Solana and Serum.

+Developer resources are available on our [dedicated section](/en/developer-resources)

 ## Current tutorials

 Below is a list of the most recent tutorials available: